The first 11 films to hit the billion-dollar mark at the box office

 Synopsis: In the far future, a human-led invasion of a moon known as Pandora puts the native blue-skinned Na’vi people in danger.
 Jake Sully (Worthington), a paralysed former Marine, is tasked to infiltrate the Na’vi by becoming an Avatar — a human mind in a Na’vi body.
 But as Jake learns more about the Na’vi and falls in love with a Na’vi woman named Neytiri (Saldaña), he chooses to become the saviour they badly needed.

-More about the film: On 3 January 2010, Avatar scripted history by grossing USD 1 billion in just 17 days of release.
-It was the most expensive ever made at the time, costing USD 500 million.
-On the 47th day of its release, Avatar became the first movie in history to reach the USD 2-billion mark.
+More about the film: On 3 January 2010, Avatar scripted history by grossing USD 1 billion (INR 8,298 crore approx.) in just 17 days of release.
+It was the most expensive ever made at the time, costing USD 500 million (INR 4,147 crore approx.).
+On the 47th day of its release, Avatar became the first movie in history to reach the USD 2-billion (INR16,591 crore approx.) mark.
 One of the few six movies to have reached the landmark figure, it is still the highest-grossing film of all time.

 6 /11